bluexmicro/bxble_sdk_doc/getting_started/run_demo_app.rst

     Before issuing the command through SPI interface, we will prepare a two-bytes-long data in memory.
 The QE bit will the 9th bit of this two-bytes-long data.
 So we should set "quad_bit_offset = 9".

-When system booting, the bootloader will first check whether the flash allows Quad operations now according to configuration [Quad_Enable_Read].
+When the system boots, the bootloader will first check whether the flash allows Quad operations now according to configuration [Quad_Enable_Read].
 If the flash doesn't allows Quad operations now, it will set the QE bit according to configuration [Quad_Enable_Write].
 Please note that, QE is 1 and all the other bits are 0 when issuing Write Status Register command.